idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 - **Overview**: A high-level dashboard that displays a summary of the company’s teams, onboarding processes, and designated workers.
 - **Features**:
   - View the list of teams, processes, and designated workers.
-  - Quick overview of the onboarding stages for each team and its workers.
+  - Quick overview of the onboarding stages for each department and its workers.
   - Link to create new teams or processes.

-#### **3. Team Dashboard**
+#### **3. Department Dashboard**
-- **Overview**: A dashboard for each team showing detailed information about the team, its assigned onboarding process, and the workers.
+- **Overview**: A dashboard for each department showing detailed information about the department, its assigned onboarding process, and the workers.
 - **Features**:
-  - Team Information: Display team name, manager, and members.
+  - Department Information: Display department name, manager, and members.
-  - Assigned Process: View the currently assigned onboarding process for the team.
+  - Assigned Process: View the currently assigned onboarding process for the department.
-  - Designated Workers: List of workers for the team, showing their status in the onboarding process (e.g., not started, in progress, completed).
+  - Designated Workers: List of workers for the department, showing their status in the onboarding process (e.g., not started, in progress, completed).
-  - Add New Worker: A link to a page where new workers can be added to the team.
+  - Add New Worker: A link to a page where new workers can be added to the department.
-  - Edit Team: Modify team details, including adding/removing workers and updating the onboarding process.
+  - Edit Department: Modify department details, including adding/removing workers and updating the onboarding process.

 #### **4. Onboarding Process Dashboard**
 - **Overview**: A page that displays information about the onboarding process, its assigned teams, and designated workers.